scholarslab/CodeLab/Week08/README.md

 python dog_names.py  0.04s user 0.01s system 74% cpu 0.075 total
 ```

 Most of this time is spent loading Python and the script and printing the output to the screen.
-If I generate 600 names instead of 6, it still only takes 0.104 seconds in total.
+So if I generate 600 names instead of 6, it still only takes a little bit longer (0.104 seconds).

 Let's see how fast the good and bad sorts are by using `time` from the command line to run each script.
 Make sure that your scripts run correctly for a small list (5) before trying it for larger ones.
-The bad sort can... take a while.
 Now, try the scripts with lists of 9, 10, and 11 numbers.
-The times for the bad sort will vary depending on sheer luck, because we're depending on random chance.
-The times for the good sort will vary much less, because it's just up to the vagaries of your computer and whatever else is running on it.
+The random sort can... take a while to do this.
+How much longer  will vary depending on sheer luck, because we're depending on random chance, after all.
+The times for the good sort will vary much less, because the people who wrote Python are pretty smart.